 I am passionate about helping clients who struggle with self-esteem, dating and relationships, and issues related to sexual health.
 I have specialized expertise in helping individuals diagnosed with genital herpes.
 I also have experience with depression, anxiety, faith based and spiritual concerns (particularly for those who come from a Christian background), alcohol and other substance use concerns, sexual assault, sexual concerns within a relationship, and HIV.
 I proudly serve and welcome individuals from the heterosexual, gay/bi, and transgender communities.

-I am a Licensed Mental Health Counselor in New York State and a National Certified Counselor.
+I am a Licensed Mental Health Counselor in New York State.
 I previously worked with the Research Foundation for Mental Hygiene providing psychotherapy in New York City's public STD clinics.
 I am also a certified holistic health coach, with over 12 years of experience working with women on healthier eating, improving body image, dating and relationship concerns, and aligning goals with personal values.
 I have provided training to physicians on brief counseling for individuals diagnosed with genital herpes.
 I have also provided wellness workshops for staff at Columbia University College of Physicians and Surgeons, Harlem Hospital, Lenox Hill Hospital, New York Law School, St. John's University, Latino Aids Commission, Broadway Dance Center, the NY State Department of Labor, and the New York Television Festival.